jacobhak/jacobhak.github.com/_posts/2013-02-10-python-scripting-with-rtorrent.md

 	system.method.set_key=event.download.finished,my_script,"execute={python,~/code/my_script.py,$d.get_base_path=}"

 PS.
-If any of you are interested in the actual script, it's available on [gist](https://gist.github.com/jsh0rty/4743181)
+If any of you are interested in the actual script, it's available in this [gist](https://gist.github.com/jacobhak/4743181)